Building a Reputation for Fair-Dealing, Integrity and GoodwillBy Beryl Vaughan

 The concept of being “helpful” requires emotional flexibility as well as the skillful handling of tasks.
 “Helpfulness” is a business asset.
 Let’s take it up to the level of empathy.

 Example: As a paralegal for 20 years, my primary love was probate/trust administration.
 I was the person clients turned to for help when the bureaucracy of death overwhelmed them.
 Helping people in the immediate aftermath of grief is intimate.
 We’re in this human business together.

 Business does, and should have an emotional component.

 It’s simple, have a good relationship and life is simpler and easier.
 Have a contrary relationship and you waste time dealing with it, emotionally and professionally.
-In business, getting this right is a business decision with positive consequences.
+In business, getting this right has a profound impact.

 Being “infected” by another person’s kindness and attitude can be a very good thing.

 “Researchers have found that when subjects “catch” positive emotions from others, they’re more likely to be viewed by others and view themselves as more cooperative and competent.” –Sherry Bourg Carter, Psy.D.
 “Emotions are Contagious – Choose Your Company Wisely,” Psychology Today.

 Empathy in any form drives a desire to help, a generosity of time and effort.
 It rarely goes unnoticed.
 In forensic medicine, psychology, psychiatry, law, or any profession, this lesson will never fail you.